 - 1. Listing in catalog as an Emeritus holder - 2.
 Free admission to selected College events (nominal fees where appropriate) - 3.
 Use of recreational facilities (nominal fees where appropriate) - 4.
 Main campus parking permit - 5.
-Emeritus business cards, prepared at the College's expense - 6.
-Eligibility for procession in commencement exercises - 7.
-Free use of standard library services - 8.
-Use of limited copying services - 9.
-Waiver of tuition for HCC classes (however, fees apply) - 10.
-Receipt of selected College publications - 11.
-Name entered into Emeritus Trustee Wall of Recognition (to be developed) - 12.
-Other benefits as deemed appropriate by the Board of Trustees
+Free use of standard library services - 6.
+Waiver of tuition for HCC classes (however, fees apply) - 7.
+Receipt of selected College publications - 8.
+Name entered into Emeritus Trustee Wall of Recognition (to be developed) - 9.
+College email address subject to College IT policies and procedures (Presidents only)

-This policy was also revised on October 17, 2006 and November 17, 2006.
+This policy was also revised on October 17, 2006, November 17, 2006, and June 20, 2017.